hyperledger/iroha-2-docs/src/guide/advanced/triggers.md

 burn all of her assets.
 These types of events account for the vast majority of triggers in Ethereum, and were the first to be implemented.
-As of today we only support un-scoped system-wide triggers with no permission validation.
-Work is ongoing to make the triggers more safe and reliable, but the process is time-consuming and work-intensive.
+As of today we only support un-scoped system-wide triggers with no permission validation. <!-- Q: still true? --> Work is ongoing to make the triggers safer and more reliable, but the process is time-consuming and work-intensive.

 ::: info

 Be mindful of the limitations.
-Currently triggers don't check for permissions, so they can do things your account wouldn't be allowed to.
+Currently triggers don't check for permissions <!-- Q: still true? -->, so they can do things your account wouldn't be allowed to.
 Since the triggers are not scoped, every trigger processes _every_ event, and the amount of work grows quadratically.

 :::